EricJMarti/inventory-hunter/README.md

 ## How it works

 The general idea is if you can get notified as soon as a product becomes in stock, you might have a chance to purchase it before scalpers clear out inventory.
 This script continually refreshes a set of URLs, looking for the "add to cart" phrase.
 Once detected, an automated alert is sent, giving you an opportunity to react.

-## Known issues

-### Support for other retailers

-Currently, only B&H, Micro Center, and Newegg have been tested, so YMMV for other retailers.
-Lots of users requested support for Amazon and Best Buy, but unfortunately, these retailers have web scraping protections built into their websites.
-I am currently developing a workaround.
-I am also working on a guide to help users develop their own scraper plugins.

 ## FAQ